Landwind X6

 The Landwind X6 is a mid-size SUV produced by Jiangling Motor Holding, a joint venture between Changan Auto and Jiangling Motors Corporation Group (JMCG).

 Overview

-The Landwind X6 was originally the JMC Landwind, and the name changed to Landwind X6 when Landwind became an individual brand under JMC.

-Like some Chinese-made cars, the JMC Landwind is largely derived from older imported technology and design, in this case the Isuzu Rodeo, which was sold from 1998 to 2004.
-There are two SUVs built on the platform, including the 5-door Landwind X6 and the 3-door Landwind X9.
+The Landwind X6 was originally known as the JMC Landwind, and the name changed to Landwind X6 when Landwind became an independent brand under JMC.
+Like some Chinese-made cars, the JMC Landwind is largely based on older imported technology and design, specifically the Isuzu Rodeo, which was sold from 1998 to 2004.
+Two SUVs are built on this platform: the 5-door Landwind X6 and the 3-door Landwind X9.
 The 3-door Landwind X9 was discontinued in 2016.

 Engines

 The European market Landwinds are available with two Mitsubishi-built gasoline-powered engines and one Isuzu-built diesel engine.